dsidavis/IntroBayesWorkshop/slides/intro_to_bayes.md

 + No theoretical statistics/probability knowledge

-# What is Bayesian Inference
+# What is Bayesian Inference?

 ## Bayesian Inference